akaalias/getstreamline/README.md

 - **Exit** the linking mode with ESC
 - **Choose** a link with your UP and DOWN arrow keys
 - **Insert** the link into your stream with RETURN

+It takes less than a minute to learn

+Once you use it the results are remarkable:

+I pepper more links into my journal notes than I do with Obsidian proper.

 ## What you’ll miss